All Episodes

 You could say they are hanging tough.

-And that's true too.
+And that's true, too.

 The argument that everybody's waging is how much new revenue.

-And somewhere over there they're discussing spending cuts.
+And somewhere over there, they're discussing spending cuts.

-They've made the calculation they can't go anywhere without conceding some of that.
+They can't go anywhere without conceding some of that.

-Obama this afternoon was on Bloomberg TV's lunch money show with the correspondent Juliana Goldman.
+Obama this afternoon was on Bloomberg TV's Lunch Money show with the correspondent Juliana Goldman.

-She said, This, Mr. President, sounds like the usual same old Washington gridlock.
+She said, this, Mr. President, sounds like the usual same old Washington gridlock.

-Speaker Boehner was here at the White House last night for Christmas party, the two of you didn't even speak.
+Speaker Boehner was here at the White House last night for Christmas party.

-It's not me being stubborn, it's not me being partisan, it's just a matter of math.
+It's just a matter of math.

-But a lot of your viewers understand uh that the only way to do that would be if you completely eliminated, for example, charitable deductions.
+But a lot of your viewers understand that the only way to do that would be if you completely eliminated, for example, charitable deductions.

 So that's not a realistic option.